ThePapaw/psmc-19/README.md

 <a href="https://bit.ly/3zbbTK2">• <B>64bit version-arm64-v8a</B></a>  (devices running Android TV OS, like the Nvidea Shield)
 2. Install as you would any other apk file.

+To Install this Repository:
+1. Download the repository. <a href="https://github.com/ThePapaw/psmc/blob/master/_zips/repository.psmc-19/repository.psmc-1.0.4.zip?raw=true"><B>CLICK HERE</B></a>

+2. Install "from zip file" in PSMC-19 (or Kodi) as you would any other downloaded add-on.

+3. After the repo is installed, install the addon(s) of your choosing.
+You can also install the <B>Fuzzy Britches</B> repo from this repo for more "media" type addons.

 The ADDONS hosted here were created, forked or modded and/or themed for using with PSMC-19.
 They also work fine with Kodi 19 unless otherwise stated.
 They include: